willslater99/Sonnet-Of-The-Damned-Band-Site/new-README.md

 <a></a>
 #### Fonts
-In order to find appropriate fonts for my website, I have visited [Google Fonts](https://fonts.google.com/ "Google Fonts") to explore the various options.
+For my websites fonts, I made use of [Google Fonts](https://fonts.google.com/ "Google Fonts") to find what was available to me.
-For the overall content I have decided to use the [Fanwood Text](https://fonts.google.com/specimen/Fanwood+Text?query=fanw "Google fonts: Fanwood Text") font.
-In my opinion this font is easy to read and visually appealing.
-For my headings I decided to go with a different font in order to make them stand out from the main content.
-The font I chose for this, is the [Eagle Lake](https://fonts.google.com/specimen/Eagle+Lake?query=eagle "Google Fonts: Eagle Lake") font.
-This is a calligraphic font that highlights to heading and gives it a more personal feeling.
+I didn't need anything for the heading as was making use of the bands logo, so wanted to find something to stand out in other places and eventually settled on using Russo One for the navbar, as it was adventurous, and would likely get annoying if used for whole paragraphs, but worked perfectly for 5 large single word links and a sub-header on each page.

+As a backup for Russo One I used sans-serif as its extremely readable and very reliable, and decided to make use of that for the rest of the text on the website for the exact same reasons.

 <a></a>
 #### Icons